richardhensel/NextBus/readme.md

 Make distance and direction work.

-Implement database for storage, supporting SQL queries
+Implement database for storage, supporting SQL queries.
+Done.

 Don't display a stop if there are no services arriving there.